-This document aims to provide users with a step-by-step procedure on how to build and design your own customized Internet of Things pipeline in Reekoh.
+This article provides you the step-by-step procedure on how to build and design your own customized Internet of Things pipeline in Reekoh.

-- Configure your device to enable the platform to accept and pass data.
+- Register and configure your device to enable the platform to accept and pass data.

 - Browse and pin plugins from the Marketplace to work with your connected device.